 “We would like to thank Dr Hasse for taking the time to travel to present this talk,” said Ramkissoon.

 Next up was the Port Elizabeth centre on Thursday, 13 June at the Beach Hotel.

-“It was an honour, as well as a great pleasure, to have spent some time with Dr Volkmar Hasse,” reported Marlene Gamble, national secretary, on behalf on the PE centre.
+“It was an honour, as well as a great pleasure, to have spent some time with Dr Volkmar Hasse,” reported Mr. Piet le Roux, a past SAIRAC President, on behalf on the PE centre.
 “This humble man is an archive of knowledge and experience, gained during a career spanning 40 years.
 His knowledge and experience enable him to anticipate future trends and developments and make recommendations, as well as offer advice, related to important strategic technological decisions.
 Dr Hasse enjoys sharing his wealth of knowledge and experience with others.
 We wish Dr Hasse all the best for the next phase of his life – his retirement in the Philippines.”